 Floating input channels are a unique new technology that allows safe, low-noise measurements even in situations where none of the inputs are grounded.

 Floating inputs allow a single input to perform voltage drop tests (for example, along the battery to starter motor cable) and measurements on non-grounded signals like hybrid electric motor drives.
 With floating inputs the maximum allowable voltage difference between any two channel grounds is 30 V.

-The inputs can now measure up to 200 V (up from 100 V on the previous generation of PicoScope).
-A key benefit is that external attenuators are no longer needed for measuring injector voltages.
+The inputs can measure up to 200 V. A key benefit is that external attenuators are not needed for measuring injector voltages.